Global Hacks of 2017 so far…

 Airports are at a standstill, banks are refusing to give out money at ATMs, online banking has been suspended and several companies are halted in their operations all across the globe.

-As you can see in the graph (above), there’s a clear trend of increases over more recent years.
+There’s a clear trend of increases over more recent years.
 Whilst there are cases of 2014 being the highest rate and 2016 being the lowest (October) the general trend shows the vice versa picture.

 The sad truth that cyber-crime and cyber-attacks are on the rise and without proper protection and up to date patches your business or personal devices could fall subject to one of them.